Joyce Tenneson – Q&A

 Find out more about Joyce Tenneson here.

-John Sexton provides candid answers to a variety of questions
+John Sexton provides quick candid answers to 20 questions

 How do you know when an image doesn’t work?